Sajjad-hyder/Shopping-in-Istanbul-Malls-Data-Analysis/README.md

 Download the dataset and place it in the appropriate folder or download the dataset directly from [Customer Shopping Dataset](https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset)

-Open cmd and type following command to open the Jupyter Notebook:
+1. Open cmd and type following command to open the Jupyter Notebook:
 `jupyter notebok`

 It will open Jupyter Notebook in browser.

-Navigate to the folder where project is downloaded or cloned
+2. Navigate to the folder where project is downloaded or cloned

-Open the Exploratory_Data_Analysis.ipynb file.
+3. Open the Exploratory_Data_Analysis.ipynb file.

-Begin your exploration!
-Dive into the code cells to analyze, visualize, and draw insights from the Istanbul Shopping Dataset.
+4. Begin your exploration!
+Run the cells to analyze, visualize, and draw insights from the Istanbul Shopping Dataset.

-##Data Exploration using SQL
+## Data Exploration using SQL

-Open Microsoft SQL Server Management Studio.
+1. Open Microsoft SQL Server Management Studio.

-Connect to your SQL Server instance.
+2. Connect to your SQL Server instance.

-Execute SQL queries against the dataset using the provided SQL files in the sql_queries folder.
+3. Execute SQL queries against the dataset using the provided SQL files in the sql_queries folder.

 Note: Please review the dataset documentation for a detailed explanation of each field and any potential data preprocessing considerations.